Welcome to today's edition of the Rush 24-7 podcast.

 And the White House is still trying to say, oh, yeah, yeah, we know exactly what we're doing.

-We got him contained.
+We got them contained.

-Retired military people are all over television unbelievingly.
+Retired military people are all over television, unbelievingly.

-Well, they are being open in their disgust and their their opposition and the fact that they're totally stymied by what Obama's doing.
+Well, they are being open in their disgust and their opposition and the fact that they're totally stymied by what Obama's doing.

 Still active duty.